GeekCafe-XYZ/nixos-86box/README.md

 ## How to install
 1. Download [nixos 23.05](https://nixos.org/download)
-2. Burn NixOS to a USB Drive
+2. Burn NixOS to a USB/DVD/CD
 3. Install [I WILL EXPAND ON THESE INSTRUCTIONS ONCE MY VIDEO IS LIVE]
 4. Log into your nixos account
 5. Open the Terminal